rayhm6419/someAlgorithm/README.md

 # someAlgorithm
-Some important / key concep algorithm for java
+Some pratice problems that similar to leetcode for self learning and self praticing